-Two Worlds II is basically an open book from very early on allowing players to approach the non-linear storyline as they please.
-While most of this early exploration takes place on foot you can eventually ride on horseback, sail the seas or teleport to places you have previously discovered.
+Two Worlds II is basically an open book from early on in your adventure and after creation of your customised character most areas can be explored provided you can overcome the difficult monster that stands in the way.
+The story is similarly designed to be non-linear with quests and side quests guiding you to certain locations but doesn’t stop players going off the main path.
+While most of this early exploration takes place on foot you can eventually ride on horseback, sail the seas or teleport to places you have previously discovered to save time.

 Review Platform: PC